 Take a Hike

-Whether you have 2 hours to spend at sunset after a long day of work wine tasting, or want to tackle 20 miles, there is something for you in the Shenandoah.
-My favorites include Blackrock Summit – short and sweet, Humpback Rock – less short, a little grueling, but perhaps even sweeter, Three Ridges – or more, stunning views await you!
+Whether you have 2 hours to spend at sunset after a long day of work or wine tasting, or want to tackle a stout 20 mile day, there is something for you in the Shenandoah.
+My favorites include Blackrock Summit – short and sweet, Humpback Rock – less short, a little grueling, but perhaps even sweeter, Three Ridges – a challenging and stunning loop in Nelson County, stunning views await you!

 Enjoy Live Music